department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v1/description.md

 Base 64 is an encoding scheme that converts binary data into text format so that encoded textual data can be easily transported over network un-corrupted and without any data loss.
 Base64 is used to take our binary multipart/form-data and encode it in it's entirety in order to bypass certain false positives encountered when going through the VA Firewall.
 If you feel like you are getting a greater number of PDF files being rejected when uploading them through the PUT request then you might consider encoding the entire payload in base64.

+After encoding your payload you'll want to preface your base64 string with `data:application/pdf;base64,` in order to allow our system to distinguish the type of file you upload so your final string payload would look something like `data:application/pdf;base64,(encryption string)==` making sure that at the end of your payload you close it off with the standard == marker.

 ## Reference
 Raw Open API Spec: https://api.va.gov/services/vba_documents/docs/v1/api